Ryan Stig: Background

 Born in Macksville, New South Wales, Stig played his junior football for the Morpeth Bulls and Nambucca Heads while attending St Philips Christian College, before being signed by the Newcastle Knights.

 Playing career

 In 2007, Stig played for the Australian Schoolboys.

 In 2008 and 2009, Stig played for the Newcastle Knights' NYC team.

 In 2010, Stig joined the Northern Pride in the Queensland Cup.
 He was injured one game before the Grand Final.

 In 2011, Stig returned to the Newcastle club signing a one-year contract.

 In Round 15 of the 2011 NRL season, Stig made his NRL debut for the Newcastle side against the Penrith Panthers after training with the team as 18th man all week.
 On 4 August 2011, Stig re-signed with the Novocastrians on a two-year contract.

 In April 2012, Stig developed a blood clot in his eye which ruled him out for the rest of the 2012 NRL season and eventually the 2013 NRL season.
 This resulted in Stig not being offered a new contract for the 2014 season.
+In 2018, Stig played for Newcastle's NSW Cup team.
+After a stint with Limoux in France, Stig returned to Australia and signed for Western Suburbs in the local Newcastle competition.

+In 2024, Stig played two games for Newcastle's NSW Cup side.